AdamMawani/AdamMawani/README.md

 - ⚡ Fun fact: ...

 ## About Me
 Hey, I'm Adam.
-I'm a student at University of Toronto Schools interested in the intersection of CS and other fields like finance, environmental science, and .
+I'm a student at University of Toronto Schools, interested in the intersection of CS and other fields like finance, environmental science, and statistics.

 ## I'm Currently Working On
-I'm currently working on
+I'm currently working on hackathons, capture the flag cybersecurity competitions, and personal projects.
+I'm exploring financial algorithms, web applications, and deep learning algorithms.
 -->